49ers’ win over Vikings ensures Seahawks’ path to Super Bowl stays away from Seattle

 San Francisco’s 27-10 win over the Minnesota Vikings in a divisional playoff game Saturday assured that Seattle cannot play another home game this season.

-Instead, it is the 49ers who will host the NFC Championship Game next Sunday at 3:40 p.m. against the winner of Sunday’s Seattle-Green Bay game.
+The 49ers who will host the NFC Championship Game next Sunday at 3:40 p.m. against the winner of Sunday’s Seattle at Green Bay game.

-To get there, Seattle will have to do two things Sunday it has not done since the last century — win at Green Bay and win a divisional playoff game on the road.
+To get there, the Seahawks will have to do two things Sunday it has not done since the last century — win at Green Bay and win a divisional playoff game on the road.

 The Seahawks have won just one divisional playoff game on the road in their history, the memorable victory over Dan Marino, Don Shula and the Dolphins on Dec.
 31, 1983.

-Seattle has lost eight straight road divisional playoff games since then, including four since Pete Carroll became coach in 2010, most recently following the 2016 season at Atlanta.
+The Seahawks have lost eight consecutive road divisional playoff games since then, including four since Pete Carroll became coach in 2010, most recently following the 2016 season at Atlanta.

-Seattle also hasn’t won at Green Bay since Mike Holmgren’s first year as coach, dropping eight straight at Lambeau since a 27-7 win on Nov.
+Seattle hasn’t won at Green Bay since Mike Holmgren’s first year as coach, dropping eight straight at Lambeau since a 27-7 win on Nov.
 1, 1999, including two divisional playoff games.

-That streak includes three losses since Russell Wilson became quarterback in 2012, the only stadium he has visited more than once and not won in at least once.
+That streak includes three losses since Russell Wilson became quarterback in 2012, the only stadium he has visited more than once and not won.

-Seattle will also have to buck some recent NFL history as home teams in the divisional round are now 26-7 since 2012 after the 49ers’ win Sunday.
+The Seahawks will also have to buck some recent NFL history as home teams in the divisional round are 26-7 since 2012 after the 49ers’ win Sunday.

 And adding to the degree of difficulty?